ediop3SquadALT/ADBash/README.md

 # ADBash
-Adb exploitation framework made by ediop3 and ryvek
+Adb exploitation framework made by broker and ryvek